aThorp96/ledger/README.md

 ## Incompatibilities

 - C++ Ledger permits having amounts prefixed with $; Ledger in Go does not
+-
+- C++ Ledger permits having amounts postfixed with any currency acronym; Ledger in Go does not

 - C++ Ledger permits an empty *Payee Description*; Ledger in Go does not